Bring Outdoor Play Back to Your Neighbourhood!

 Earth Day Canada is hiring youth and adults from local communities to help facilitate our outdoor play programs.
 Several other members of the newly formed organization Outdoor Play Canada are seeking trained play-workers as well.
 This is an emerging vocation in our country, but is a well-established profession in many other parts of the world.
 If you are interested in becoming a play-worker, email email@example.com.

 Earth Day Canada is hoping to pilot regularly scheduled outdoor youth meet-ups in local parks during the evening hours.
 The meet-ups would be staffed by trained play-workers with expertise in animating conversation and play for this age group.

 Outdoor Play and Learning (OPAL)

-Across Canada, fewer than 20% of children get outside and active at recess — and recess is often the only a child has in his/her daily routine to get outdoors and engage in unstructured free play.
-Teachers paroling the schoolyard are often assigned the job of monitoring and removing all forms of risk, thereby negating much of the opportunity for play.
+Across Canada, fewer than 20% of children get outside and active at recess — and recess is often the only time a child has in his/her daily routine to get outdoors and engage in unstructured free play.
+Teachers patrolling the schoolyard are often assigned the job of monitoring and removing all forms of risk, thereby negating much of the opportunity for play.
 This can result in behavioural issues that detract from socializing and learning.

 Earth Day Canada has launched a program called Outdoor Play and Learning (OPAL) to work with schools and boards (teachers, parents, administrators, daycare staff, and trustees) to support enriched outdoor play opportunities during kindergarten play time, recess, lunch, before and after-school.